Health & Safety

-Education Abroad (EA) is closely monitoring the war in Ukraine.
-EA is working with our partners to assess how this developing situation may impact students abroad.
+Education Abroad (EA) continues to closely monitoring the war in Ukraine and any potential impacts on education abroad students.
 CU Boulder is not currently running any programs in Ukraine, Russia, Belarus, or any countries adjacent to Ukraine and Belarus.

 EA utilizes a wide range of resources to monitor and assess the security situation everywhere that we operate programs.
-For more information on our decision-making processes, please see our Health & Safety FAQs below and our Program Cancellation Policy.
+For more information on our decision-making processes, please see our Health & Safety FAQs below and our Assessment of Education Abroad Programs page.

 Status of Programs:

 At this time, all programs continue to run as planned.

-Per CU Boulder policy, students are prohibited from traveling independently to any country or region that is rated a Level 3 or 4 for reasons beyond COVID by the U.S. State Department.
-This currently includes Ukraine, Russia, Belarus, and Moldova.
+Per the CU Boulder Policy on Student International Travel and Programs, students are prohibited from traveling independently to any country or region that is determined to be a high-risk location.
+This currently includes Ukraine, Russia, and Belarus.
 We also strongly recommend against travel to the Polish border with Ukraine.
 Students should exercise a high degree of caution when traveling to any countries bordering Ukraine and Belarus and should avoid participating in any protests during their program.
-We will update this page as the situation evolves and will communicate directly with students if we foresee any programming impacts.
+We will communicate directly with students if we foresee any programming impacts.

 Ed Abroad's extensive risk management experience and comprehensive protocols have allowed us to successfully continue operating programs in the midst of the COVID-19 pandemic, with CU Boulder students returning to Education Abroad program sites starting in January 2021.
 See our Ed Abroad & COVID-19 page for more information on how we are making programming decisions, how COVID-19 impacts Ed Abroad programs, and what students should do to prepare for study abroad within the context of COVID-19.

 Health & Safety FAQs